Do you model your business processes?

 Is it time for an outside view?

-If you don’t have your processes at least mapped out, you are missing opportunities to enhance them.
+If you don’t have your business processes at least mapped out, you are missing opportunities to enhance them.
 If you don’t know what is done to the letter, how do you know where you can improve it?
 You are also at risk as potentially the only people that know the process are those that do it.
 What if they are not available – Can someone else just ‘do it’?

 For process mapping, I offer my clients two main services: A complete ‘Done for you’ service where I come in and do the work (this can be at a mapping or modelling level) or as a trainer/mentor to existing staff.
 Both of these are offered as a bespoke service as every process and company is different.